Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/README.md

 Students by the end of the course will be able to ...

-1. Explain and use closures
-1. Use callbacks and delegation to pass information between views/objects
+1. Explain and use closures and callbacks to pass and delegate information between views/objects
-1. Identify and use different communication pattern in iOS
+1. Identify and use different communication patterns in iOS
 1. Explain how memory management works in Swift
 1. Use public APIs with or without authentication
-1. Demonstrate how to make a network request in iOS using a networking layer
+1. Parse a JSON network response and demonstrate how to make a network request using a networking layer
-1. Parse a JSON network response using native Swift tools

 ## Schedule
 ---